Nelson Mass: Background

 The summer of 1798 was therefore a terrifying time for Austria, and when Haydn finished this mass, his own title, in the catalogue of his works, was Missa in angustiis (Mass for troubled times).
 What Haydn did not know when he wrote the mass, but what he and his audience heard (perhaps on September 15, the day of the very first performance), was that on 1 August, the French Navy had been dealt a crushing defeat at the Battle of the Nile by a British fleet under Rear-Admiral Horatio Nelson.
 Because of this coincidence, the mass gradually acquired the nickname Nelson Mass.
 The title became indelible when, in 1800, Nelson himself visited the Palais Esterházy accompanied by his mistress Emma, Lady Hamilton, and may have heard the mass conducted by Haydn whom he would meet shortly afterwards.

-Haydn's original title may also have come from illness and exhaustion at this time, which followed his supervision of the first performances of The Creation, completed a few months earlier.
+Haydn's original title may also have come from illness and exhaustion at that time, which followed his supervision of the first performances of The Creation, completed a few months earlier.
 More simply, it may have sprung from the challenge of composing without the desired instrumentation.
 The solo parts for two of the vocal quartet are virtuosic: the bass line was perhaps written for the accomplished Christian Specht, and the soprano line, even more demanding, could have been written for Barbara Pilhofer or Therese Gassmann.
 The piece was premiered 23 September 1798 at the town parish church (now cathedral), a last minute venue change from the Bergkirche in Eisenstadt.

 Movements

 The text, slightly altered, is taken from the Latin Mass of the Catholic church.
 It consists of the following six movements.
-Performances require between 45 and 60 minutes.
+Typical performances last around 40 minutes.
 The choir sings in all movements.